Childcare and Schools for Children

 - Proof of address (copy of a bank statement, telephone bill or lease/rental agreement with your name and address

-- Your visa and study permit
+- Your visa and study permit, and proof of child’s immigration status.

 The principal will inform you of the exact documents you are required to provide.